ycpcs/cs402-spring2024/projects/RevMetrix-Project/index.md

 -->

+* 2-18-24: Posted the basic requirements for the RevMetrix Project for this semester.

 * 2-16-24: Posted a link to a JavaScript prototype of the Shot Entry Page to give you a basic idea of user workflow and functionality.
 This is a prototype.
 It is, **by no means**, quality code, as it contains the first JS I've ever written - with a lot of help from ChatGPT.
 It should however, give you an idea of how the user will enter the results for each shot.

 * 2-16-24: Posted a link to the RevMetrix Bowler User Interface Requirements.